DWARVES/Project-Warrior/README.md

 # Project Warrior

-The actual main project of DWARVES group.
-It's a fighting game, mainly inspired by the Super Smash Bros games by Nintendo.
+Project Warrior is a fighting game occuring in a brand new original universe, with gameplay inspired by Super Smash Bros. games from Nintendo.
+This is the actual main project of DWARVES organization, as its first major one.

 You can find the Game Design Document <a href="https://github.com/DWARVES/Warrior-GDD">there</a>.